The music never stops – virtual streaming just the ticket for Baggpipe

 Its mission is to “live up to the legend” and provide a meeting place for music creators.
 Baggpipe is a music publishing, management and production company including a creative collection of songwriters and producers.

-After Baggpipe signed up with TicketCo TV to provide pay-per-view live streaming from the world-famous studio we caught up with its CEO and co-founder Alvora Larsdotter to find out more.
+After Baggpipe signed up with TicketCo Media Services to provide pay-per-view live streaming from the world-famous studio we caught up with its CEO and co-founder Alvora Larsdotter to find out more.

 “Baggpipe’s mission is to live up to the legend and continue the work to refine and strengthen the Swedish Pop Legacy,” said Alvora.
 “With our unique meeting place for music creators we are now developing opportunities for musicians live via streaming.
 We are installing a video broadcasting set up that will be on the same top level as our audio technic and in-house studio gear.”

 COVID-19 has impacted the live music industry and many venues and artists are using this time to adjust, review and plan.

 “The music industry has been heavily affected,” said Alvora.
 “The live scene is of course the most exposed, but since live also is a big engine for the whole industry it affects everyone in the business.
 What is frightening is that we do not even know yet how big the consequences will be.
 Hopefully, we will use what we now learn wisely as we are forced to step back and reflect.”